 Research and other expenses may include books, some equipment, software, biostatistical consulting, research assistance, et al.

 Benefits.
 Predoctoral fellows receive health insurance coverage through the student health insurance program.
 Fellows receive other student benefits in accordance to their registration status.
 Parking eligibility and application is processed through the student’s department.

 Length of Support.
 CCEP predoctoral fellowships are awarded for one year with expectation of renewal for a second year.
 First-year fellows must re-apply for a second year and compete in the same pool with new candidates.

-Process for 2013-2014 Fellowships.
-The application deadline for 2013-2014 fellowships will be 5 p.m.
-February 15, 2013.
-Review of applications by the Training Advisory Committee will take place during March.
-Awards are expected to be announced in early April.
+Process for 2014-2015 Fellowships.
+The application deadline for 2014-2015 fellowships is January 31, 2014 at 5:00 pm EST. Review of applications by the Training Advisory Committee will take place during February and March.
+Awards are expected to be announced in late March or early April.

 Application Package.
 A complete application includes a curriculum vitae (CV), a two page (double-spaced) synopsis of the proposed research, and at least two letters of support, including one from the primary CCEP faculty mentor.
 If the primary CCEP mentor is not the dissertation adviser, then one letter of support should come from the dissertation adviser.
 If the applicant has not yet formed a dissertation committee, then one letter of support should come from the faculty adviser.
 The dissertation advisor and/or faculty advisor do not need to be CCEP faculty.
 Letters of support should be electronic (PDF) and hard copy.
 Faculty should email and mail letters of support directly to Dr. O'Malley.
 The electronic copy of the support letter need not be signed if the hard copy has been.
 Applicants should email an electronic copy of the other application elements (CV and synopsis) in a single PDF file to Dr. O'Malley and also mail or deliver a hard copy.